ome/www.openmicroscopy.org/_posts/2016-10-05-bio-formats-5.2.3.md

 ---
 layout: post
 title: Release of Bio-Formats 5.2.3
-intro-blurb: The OME Consortium are pleased to announce the release of Bio-Formats 5.2.3
+intro-blurb: The OME team is pleased to announce the release of Bio-Formats 5.2.3
 ---

 Today we are releasing Bio-Formats 5.2.3, a bug-fix release.